Library Usage Surges

 to the Spring Village Library continues to grow in “leaps and bounds”.
 Over

 the last two months the library has experienced a recent surge of new users.
-This

-a key source for their own development.
+the library a key source for their own development.

 The library is fast